Dress Code at XP & XPE

 We recognise that we cannot provide an exhaustive set of guidelines.
 Instead, there is a process that allows decisions to be made.

-A student’s Crew leader will decide what is appropriate and modest.
-If a student is not happy with their Crew leader’s decision, they can raise it with the Head of School.
-The Head of School’s decision is final.
+A student’s Crew Leader will decide what is appropriate and modest.
+If a student or parent is not happy with their Crew Leader’s decision, they can raise it with their Phase Lead.
+The Phase Lead’s decision is final.

-If a staff member feels that a student is not abiding by the dress code, they can challenge the student, and should raise the issue with the Crew leader.
-If the Crew leader deems the student dress is appropriate and modest, and the staff member does not agree, they can raise it with the Head of School.
-The Head of School’s decision is final.
+If a staff member feels that a student is not abiding by the dress code, they can challenge the student, and should raise the issue with the Crew Leader.
+If the Crew Leader deems the student dress is appropriate and modest, and the staff member does not agree, they can raise it with the Phase Lead.
+The Phase Lead’s decision is final.

-Crew leaders will deal with any students deliberately breaking the dress code, including regularly not coming with appropriate PE kit.
+Crew Leaders will challenge students who deliberately break the dress code, including regularly not coming with appropriate PE or outdoor expedition kit.